FeatureToggleStudy/alv-portal/docs/CSS-HTML-CROSS-BROWSER.md

 This document should provide some guidance when ...

+## Drag'n'Drop

+### Global blocking of drag'n'drop

+### Drag'n'Drop Area

+## Navigation Container

+### Scrolling
+To make the main content scroll on the page we don't explicitly set the `overflow-y: auto` on some element.
+We let the browser do the scrolling with the `body` tag.
+Only like that browsers can optimize the scrolling behaviour for mobile devices, e.g. remove the
+URL bar when scrolling down.

+##

 ## Nested Buttons
 Nested buttons are not supported by the Firefox (ESR) browser (nested button is not clickable).
 To overcome that issue we use the following pattern.